-Social Security lawyers know that there are a broad range of conditions that can lead to a disability diagnosis.
+There are a broad range of conditions that can lead to a disability diagnosis.
 Some of these conditions are preventable through healthy lifestyle choices, while others are entirely contingent upon a person’s genetics.

-The Social Security Administration notes that the probability a person might become disabled before reaching retirement age is an astounding 1 in 3.
 Here are 10 of the most common disabling conditions that result in Social Security disability claims.

-1. Musculoskeletal problems
+1. Musculoskeletal Problems

 Arthritis is the leading musculoskeletal condition that may cause long-term disability and makes up about a third of all disability cases.
 Joint and muscle problems can limit mobility, and severe arthritis can limit fine motor skills.
 Social Security lawyers understand that these factors can severely diminish the ability to perform a wide range of jobs.